Epholys/Impetus-Spheroid/README.md

 **Solution:** Make a quad-tree for collision detection
   * Reduce all the Balls' draw calls, as one should be enough: they are all the same (minus the color)!
   * ECS: Optimize to be more cache-friendly
+  * Use a single draw call for all the balls, as it is done for Particles

 ### Trivia